The Mergers & Acquisitions Review: Costa Rica

 Costa Rica is also a global leader with regard to its environmental policies and accomplishments, which have helped the country to build its green trademark by promoting forest and biodiversity conservation and the use of renewable energy sources.

 The Costa Rican Investment Promotion Agency (CINDE) is a private, non-profit and non-political organisation appointed by the government to promote foreign investment.
-It has attracted more than 200 companies since it was formed more than 30 years ago, including worldwide leaders such as Intel, Hewlett-Packard, Procter and Gamble, to name but a few.
-More recently, Amazon, McKinsey & Co and Microsoft have announced that they intend to expand their operations here.
+It has attracted hundreds of companies since it was formed more than 30 years ago, including worldwide leaders such as Intel, Hewlett-Packard, Procter and Gamble, to name but a few.
+More recently, Amazon, McKinsey & Co, Microsoft, Coca-Cola Company and Intel have announced that they intend to expand their operations in the country or have already done so.

-The Social Progress Imperative global index ranked Costa Rica 37th out of 146 countries for 2020.
-Of all the Latin American countries included in the report, Costa Rica ranks first as the country with the greatest social progress in the region, well ahead of some of the major regional players.
+The Social Progress Imperative global index ranked Costa Rica 37th out of 163 countries for 2021.
+Of all the Latin American countries included in the report, Costa Rica ranks first as the country with the greatest social progress in the region, well ahead of some of the major regional players like Brazil, Mexico or Colombia and only behind Chile.2

 According to the Global Competitiveness Report of the World Economic Forum, Costa Rica was catalogued as an economy transitioning from Stage 2 (efficiency-driven economies) to Stage 3 (innovation-driven economies).
-The country was ranked 62nd out of 141 countries on the Global Competitiveness Index for 2019, fourth in Latin America after Uruguay, Colombia and Mexico, and ahead of Panama.
+The country was ranked 62nd out of 141 countries on the Global Competitiveness Index for 2019, fourth in Latin America after Uruguay, Colombia and Mexico, and ahead of Panama (no post-covid-19 pandemic data is available for Costa Rica yet in Global Competitiveness Reports or Indexes).3

 Costa Rica's GDP per capita has tripled since 1960, and its growth averaged 4.5 per cent between 2000 and 2013, as compared to the regional average of 3.8 per cent for the same period.
-According to World Bank information, the country's GDP in 2019 was US$61.77 billion, with economic decrease of 3.3 per cent due to the impact of covid-19.
-Inflation for 2019 was at 1.7 per cent.
+According to World Bank information, the country's GDP in 2020 was US$61.52 billion.
+Inflation for 2020 was at 0.4 per cent.

 General introduction to the legal framework for M&A